 Leaching is a process that occurs when coal ash is wet, and it simply means that the toxic components of the ash dissolve out and percolate through water.
 This groundwater contamination can be harmful to human heath if the groundwater is a source of drinking water.

 The coarse, dense nature of boiler slag makes it beneficial for use as a wear-resistant component in surface coatings of roads.
 Smaller-sized boiler slag can be used as a blasting grit, and can be used for coating roofing shingles.
 Aside from these major uses, boiler slag can be re-purposed into a raw material for cement or can be spread onto icy roads to prevent slipping.

 Since boiler slag is widely used but not widely produced, almost all of the boiler slag produced is re-purposed.
 In the United States in 2007, 1.5 million metric tons of boiler slag were re-used, about 80% of what was produced overall.

-Boiler slag that is not to be recycled is discarded in landfills or storage lagoons.
+Boiler slag that is not to be recycled is discarded in landfills or lagoons.
 If the boiler slag goes to a storage lagoon, it is generally mixed with fly ash and referred to collectively as ponded ash.
 About 30% of all coal ash is disposed of when wet as ponded ash.
 This ash is potentially usable even after it is put in a storage lagoon.
 Because fly ash and boiler slag have different weights, the heavier boiler slag (or bottom ash, which is disposed of in essentially the same way) settles first and the fly ash remains suspended.
 This ponded ash can be reclaimed if the boiler slag is scraped up and dewatered.
-The more boiler slag that is in ponded ash, the easier it is to dewater and the more potential it has for reuse.
+The more boiler slag that is in ponded ash, the easier it is to dewater (increasing the potential for reuse).
 This reclaimed ash can be used in embankment construction or as a filler.